Illumination The Conception Of API Testing And Proper Way To Use It

 • Error codes

 API testing can be used to analyze multiple endpoints such as databases and web user interfaces.
-Failures and unexpected inputs should be monitored testers.
+Failures and unexpected inputs should be monitored by testers.
 The API should be protected against possible attacks and response times should not exceed an agreed-upon limit.
 In addition, tests should be performed to make sure that users don’t cause unintended consequences to the application.
 The QA must also be able to handle the expected user load.

 It should also examine the results of other tests, such as security and performance.